Granatenwerfer 16: Firing procedure

 To fire, the gunner would adjust the angle of the spigot for the desired range and direction, cock the firing mechanism, then rotate the safety lever to the “safe” position.
-The loader would then insert a contact fuse into the nose of the grenade, slide the grenade onto the spigot, remove the fuse safety pin, and the gunner would fire it by pulling on a lanyard that detonated a 7.92 mm blank cartridge in the base of the grenade.
+The loader would then insert a contact fuze into the nose of the grenade, slide the grenade onto the spigot, remove the fuse safety pin, and the gunner would fire it by pulling on a lanyard that detonated a 7.92 mm blank cartridge in the base of the grenade.
 Because of the recoil, it was recommended that the Granatenwerfer 16 be operated from the left so that the gunner could see the notches on the traverse and elevating mechanisms.
 A well-drilled crew could fire 4-5 rounds per minute or up to 250-300 rounds per hour.

 An advantage of the Granatenwerfer 16 was that it was quiet compared to other weapons.
 The French nicknamed the grenades "Pigeons" or "Turtledoves" because they made a whirring sound while flying through the air.
 Often not being heard until they were directly overhead leaving little time to take cover.
-The lightweight grenades, low velocity, and sensitive crush fuses also meant that the grenades did not sink too deeply on soft ground, enhancing the effectiveness of their fragments.
+The lightweight grenades, low velocity, and sensitive crush fuzes also meant that the grenades did not sink too deeply on soft ground, enhancing the effectiveness of their fragments.
 In 1917 a new bouncing grenade was developed that had a small powder charge in the head, and when the grenade hit, the charge would ignite, propelling the grenade 1 m into the air and then explode, increasing its blast radius.

 The Granatenwerfer 16 was normally placed in either the first or second line of trenches.
 The most efficient number of Granatenwerfers was four per company section of the front.
 They were normally dispersed at 18 m intervals so no more than two could be destroyed by a single round of enemy counter-battery fire and because battery commanders had a hard time controlling more than four using voice commands, and hand signals without tipping off the enemy.
 Granatenwerfers could be used to engage troops that had emerged from their dugouts after preparatory bombardments by heavier weapons.
 Since the Granatenwerfer 16 had a high rate of fire and good accuracy, enemy trenches could be saturated with fire, forcing the enemy to take cover in their dugouts which allowed attacking infantry to cross no man's land unmolested and arrive at their trenches before the defenders had time to react.